baruwaa12/CryptoBeginnnings/README.md

 Day 6, 7, 8 - Completed 3rd lesson, Half way through the 4th but code needs fixing.
 Will continue to debug.

+Day god knows what - Solved one issue during the 4th lesson but need to fix error 13 permission issue